nicolastiennguyen/ts-rest/README.md

 ---

-RESTful API created using TypeScript with working routes
+RESTful API created using TypeScript with working CRUD Author and Book routes.